༶HERE YOU'LL FIND some IMPORTANT ANSWERS༶

 11. Which colours do you use?

-I use I Am Ink, REACH compliant and in accordance with the German Tattoo Products Ordinance.
+I only use REACH compliant colours which are in accordance with the German Tattoo Products Ordinance.

 Before immediate use, I will introduce you to the colors, show them, explain them and will be happy to answer your questions about them.